Q26 (New York City bus): Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q26 would have been replaced by a "subway connector" route called the QT31, which would have had a nonstop section along 46th Avenue.
 East of Francis Lewis Boulevard, QT31 would also run along the Horace Harding Expressway and Springfield Boulevard to the Queens Village station.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 Under the new plan, the Q26 would have overnight service restored and become a "zone" route, which would have a nonstop section on 46th Avenue.
 The Q26 would be extended south on Francis Lewis Boulevard, east on 73rd Avenue, and south on Springfield Boulevard to Cambria Heights, taking over the Q27's route in southeast Queens.

+A final bus-redesign plan was released in December 2023.
+The Q26 would continue to terminate at Hollis Court Boulevard and Francis Lewis Boulevard at its south end, with off-peak service ending at 47th Avenue-Hollis Court Boulevard, but the north end would be extended along College Point Boulevard to College Point in order to replace the Q65.
+The Q26 would also be converted into a full-time local bus route.
+As with the draft plan, there would be 24/7 service on the Q26, albeit only between Flushing and College Point.

+On December 17, 2024, addendums to the final plan were released.
+Among these, bus stops on the Q26 were rearranged.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q26 is part of Phase I, which started on June 29, 2025, and it became an MTA Bus Company route on that date.